meatball133/crystal/exercises/concept/bellebrook-basket-league/.docs/hints.md

 ## 3. Order tickets

 - Create a method called `order_ticket?` inside the module.
-- Use a [comparison operator][equality-and-comparison] to check there is at least 100 tickets are available.
+- Use a [comparison operator][equality-and-comparison] to check that there are at least 100 tickets available.
 - If there are at least 100 tickets available, subtract 1 from the `@tickets_available` [instance variable][instance-variable].
 - Return `true` if there are at least 100 tickets available, otherwise return `false`.